AleoNet/ARCs/arc-0004/README.md

 The "sdk" repository may need to be changed to show syntax highlighting on the new opcodes.

-After this change, the Leo compiler can more easily be fixed to prevent (https://github.com/AleoHQ/leo/issues/27482)[the conditional halting bug.]
+After this change, the Leo compiler can more easily be fixed to prevent [https://github.com/AleoHQ/leo/issues/27482](the conditional halting bug.)

 ### Backwards Compatibility